andredonandre/campaign-price-calculator-gui/README.md

 #Possible improvements
 - Duplication in the cart can be resolved by the CartItem storing a quantity in cart.
 This can be updated when items are added or removed
-- Iterative application of campaigns can be run simultaneously
+- Iterative application of campaigns.